mzdm/virtual_traveller_flutter/README.md

 ## Idea
 I wanted to make a flight searching app with interesting suggestions, fully from the scratch.
 However, due to the current situation with the pandemic, many countries are restricted for some citizens so travelling there isn't possible.
 This app has virtual travelling mode, which simulates the travelling here, displays interesting information about the desired location, including picture, points of interests and etc. There's a possibility to save the locations, so you can check them out later!

-Powered by the [Amadeus for Developers](https://developers.amadeus.com/), which fits best for this use and offers a very good free monthly quota for testing!
+Powered by the [Amadeus for Developers API](https://developers.amadeus.com/), which fits best for this use and offers also free monthly quota for testing!
+Amadeus Travel APIs connect you to the richest information in the travel industry.

 ## Visualizing the flow of the app
 \-